nicholashanson/fluid_simulation/README.md

 }
 ```

 To ensure there are no data-races, we copy the grid at the beginning of the loop.
-With modern hardware and compiler optimizations, copying contiguous memory like a vector is extremely fast( around 1 millisecond for 128 KB ), which is tiny in comparision to the performance gains parallizing the tasks.
-Because vertex calculation and collide-and-stream are now concurrent, using the CPU for one and the dGPU for the other usually ensures the best uitilisation of resources.
+With modern hardware and compiler optimizations, copying contiguous memory like a vector is extremely fast( around 1 millisecond for 128 KB ), which is tiny in comparision to the performance gains from task-level parallelization.
+Because vertex calculation and collide-and-stream are now concurrent, using the CPU for one task the dGPU for the other usually ensures the best uitilisation of resources.

-Here are the resulis for using only the CPU for both concurrent operatiosn:
+Here are the resulis for using only the CPU for both concurrent operations:

 <p align="center">
   <img src="main/profiling_data_parallel_abs.png" width="800">